govbyideas/gbi/README.md

 At a time, any issue will be closed.
 I see different fates but this is not limitative:
 - either the request/topic ends by being integrated in this seed document, because it has been seen as unrestrictive for any development branch,
-- or the issue owner (or a group of people) decides to fork this repository and create their own version of this document.
+- or the issue owner (or a group of persons) decides to fork this repository and create their own version of this document.
 I will then add below a pointer to this fork with a description that characterize the reason of the fork,
 - or the issue will be closed because after discussion the proposal does finally matches its place in the